 Intelligence, Temperament and Personality Traits of the Golden Shepherd

-The temperament and personality of this breed are where you really start to fall in love with them.
+The temperament and personality of this breed are where you start to fall in love with them.
 Not only are both parent breeds very intelligent, but they are exceptionally loyal and loving towards their owners.

 Of course, they do also have a real sense of being alert to what is going on at all times thanks to the German Shepherd part, so they are going to do a good job of protecting your home from strangers.